MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 * Your organization has a Microsoft Entra tenant in the commercial cloud with a license for at least Microsoft Entra ID P1 in that tenant.
 (Some steps also illustrate using Microsoft Entra ID Governance features.)
 * You're an administrator of that tenant.
-* Your organization has a system-of-record source of workers, which is SAP SuccessFactors.
+* Your organization has a system of record source of workers, which is SAP SuccessFactors.
 * Your organization has SAP ERP Central Component (ECC), SAP S/4HANA, or other SAP applications, and optionally has other non-SAP applications.
 * You're using SAP Cloud Identity Services for provisioning and single sign-on (SSO) to any SAP applications other than SAP ECC.